 If you love using herbs in your cooking as much as I do, you must have noticed that by adding a single herb, or two, a dish can be transformed into a master chef delight.
-Saying that I also believe that every plant needs a unique spice and every herb need a right “food buddy” to show off its benefits, be it, the flavour, or aroma.
+Saying that I also believe that every plant needs a unique spice and every herb needs a right “food buddy” to show off its benefits, be it, the flavor, or aroma.

 Adding just any herb to a meal will not create that special magic effect.
 The particular herb must be the right one for a specific veggie or fruit.
 Otherwise, a dish might become overly seasoned and with no character.

 So, on today’s menu, I have potatoes, one tomato, onions, long green beans and carrots.
 Salt and pepper (cayenne) is a must, a dash of dried rosemary and thyme feels right, but what comes next?
 What is the one spice that will transform this lovely vegetable soup into a delicious meal?
 The answer is simple.
 The herb name is Turmeric.

 I love turmeric, especially when mixing it with kefir or plain yogurt as a healing remedy.
 Turmeric herb also likes to be mixed with plain yogurt and or kefir, and it feels very powerful. :) But, would turmeric love to be mixed with my simple vegetable soup?